paulsbrookes/bad-boids/README.md

-Bad Boids
+Bad-Boids

-Bad boids is a package which allows you to simulate the motion of birds using the boids model in which birds are represented by points in a 2D plane which attract each other, match speed within a certain distance and repel each other if they become too close.
+Bad-boids is a package which allows you to simulate the motion of birds using the boids model in which birds are represented by points in a 2D plane which attract each other, match speed within a certain distance and repel each other if they become too close.
 A collection of boids is represented using the